ON THE STREET WHERE WE LIVE

 |There are more pictures to view.
 See the link at the end of the article|

-The airport received a special visitor the week of June 12th.
+During the week of June 12, 2017, the airport received a special visitor.
 The "Madras Maiden" is a Boeing B-17 Flying Fortress and it's quite an impressive airplane.
 It was manufactured in 1944 and served the military through 1959.
 Since it was manufactured toward the end of World War II, it did not see combat action.
 But... it sure was equipped for it!

 The plane is flown by the Liberty Foundation.
 A non-profit organization, they use it as a "flying museum", dispatching it throughout the United States to exhibit this important part of our country's history.
 We enjoyed meeting members of the Liberty Foundation's crew and appreciated them allowing us to board the aircraft.
 It was an awesome experience.
 We invite you to find out more about the Liberty Foundation (as well as where and how to see the plane) by accessing their website at www.libertyfoundation.org.